ManvaTrivedi/Na-ve-Bayes-Algorithm/README.md

 # Naive-Bayes-Algorithm
-This repository contains implementation of Naïve Bayes Algorithm used for classification.
+This repository contains implementation of Naïve Bayes Algorithm used for a binary classification problem.